Page 1: Biography

-This biography, written by Philip Andrews, was first published in the Dictionary of New Zealand Biography in 1993, and updated in July, 2015.
+This biography, written by Philip Andrews, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in July, 2015.

 Jean Michel Camille Malfroy, usually known as Camille, was born at Macornay, Lons-le-Saunier, Jura, France, on 23 March 1839.
 He was the son of Jean Baptiste Malfroy, a miller, and his wife, Josephine Vuidard.

 With his father and Jules Cézar, the eldest of his three brothers, Camille joined the rush to the Victorian goldfields in the 1850s.
 He appears to have arrived in New Zealand in the early 1860s.
 In 1866 he was admitted to the Ross Oddfellows' Lodge, of which he was trustee for 15 years.
 On 1 July 1874 Malfroy, then manager of the Totara and Jones's Creek Water Race Company, married Ellen Alice Jones at Ross.
 Although they had no children of their own, the couple unofficially adopted a daughter, May, born Mary Searle at Donoghues, Ross, on 14 March 1880.
 In adult life May reverted to her birth names.

 Naturalised on 7 May 1878, Malfroy was that year elected first mayor of Ross and appointed a justice of the peace.
 In 1876 he had unsuccessfully stood for the Totara riding of the Westland County Council; his challenge of the ballot count at the Donoghues polling booth failed to alter the result.